Are personal trainer roles intriguing to you?

 Mark wants to train for a marathon and needs to improve his speed.

-Sharon is recovering from knee surgery and wants to start exercising again.
+After recovering from knee surgery, Sharon wants to start exercising again.

-Robert is an active senior who wishes to improve his balance after a frightening fall.
+Robert, an active senior, wishes to improve his balance after a frightening fall.

-In mostly all of the top personal training certifications in the industry, S.M.A.R.T. goals can be:
+Most of all of the top personal training certifications in the industry say that S.M.A.R.T. goals must be:

 - Specific